bernardericschubert/liri-node-app/README.md

     *Command Line: node liri.js spotify-this-song [song name]*

-    If not song name is provided, a default is returned.
+    If no song name is provided, a default is returned.
 See image below.

     <img src="images/code-spotify.png">